RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Error Correcting Code Fields in ROCm Data Center Tool
 -----------------------------------------------------

 The ROCm Data Center (RDC) tool is enhanced to provide counters to track correctable and uncorrectable errors.
 While a single bit per word error can be corrected, double bit per word errors cannot be corrected.

 The RDC tool now helps monitor and protect undetected memory data corruption.
-If the system is using ECC- enabled memory, the ROCm Data Center tool can report the error counters to monitor the status of the memory.
+If the system is using ECC- enabled memory, the ROCm Data
+Center tool can report the error counters to monitor the status of the memory.

 .. image:: forweb.png
     :align: center

-   ScreenShot

 Static Linking Libraries
 ------------------------